Topics on this page include:

 Abutting: Wetlands that provide a continuous surface connection to relatively permanent waters that flow directly or indirectly into TNWs are abutting.
 The wetland boundary must interface with the OHWM of the tributary.
 If the wetland boundary does not abut the OHWM of the tributary, the wetland is adjacent.
 Abutting wetlands are not separated from tributaries by uplands, berms, dikes, or similar features.
 It is important to note, a continuous surface connection does not require surface water to be continuously present between the wetland and tributary.

-Wetlands adjacent to non-navigable tributaries that are not relatively permanent or wetlands that do not directly abut a relatively permanent non-navigable tributary may be jurisdictional if the Corps determines they meet the significant nexus criterion (Figure 3).
+Wetlands adjacent to non-navigable tributaries that are not relatively permanent or wetlands that do not directly abut a relatively permanent non-navigable tributary may be jurisdictional if the Corps determines they meet the significant nexus criterion (Figure 3 (pdf, 19kb).
 Information listed in points two and three below will aid in the evaluation of a significant nexus.

 What Information Does the Corps Need to Make a Jurisdictional Determination?

 In order for the Corps to make a jurisdictional determination (JD) they must fill out a JD work sheet.
 We are not required to fill out the form, but the Corps will need sufficient information to complete the applicable parts of the JD form.

 The Corps has provided a drawing (pdf, 64kb) that shows the relationship of water features to navigable waters and how they relate to the Rapanos requirements.